Eugene D. Cohen

-Eugene Donald Cohen (August 5, 1946) is a lawyer, writer, and philanthropist.
+Eugene Donald Cohen (born August 5, 1946 in Abington, Pennsylvania) is a lawyer, writer, and philanthropist.

-Biography

-He was born on August 5, 1946, in Abington, Pennsylvania.
 He married and then divorced Janet Susan Seder.
 He is now married to Anne Thompson.

 Cohen received his B.A. degree from the University of Pennsylvania in 1968, M.S. in sociology from the University of Wisconsin–Madison in 1972, and J.D. from the University of New Mexico School of Law in 1976.
 He served in the Peace Corps in el Salvador from 1968-1970.

-Cohen's early research into the ability of threats to act as a deterrent was the first experimental validation of Coleman's theory of social exchange, a part of rational choice theory.
+His early research into the ability of threats to act as a deterrent was the first experimental validation of Coleman's theory of social exchange, a part of rational choice theory.

 Cohen joined the law firm of Brown and Bain (now Perkins, Coie, Brown, and Bain) in Phoenix, Arizona in 1976, then moved to the United States Department of Justice, Antitrust Division in 1992.